 It is a measure to calculate one’s healthy body weight based on one’s height and weight.
 This measure indicates what weight one should weigh based on one’s height, in short, it tells you what your ideal weight should be.
-If you’re concerned about “what is the average weight of a 14 year old or any teen age”, you can use it to calculate the weight.
+If you’re concerned about “average weight for a 14 year old or any teen age”, you can use it to calculate the weight.
 The BMI formula for calculating body weight is written as below:

 Average Weight for Teenage Girls

-According to the Centers for Disease Control and Prevention (CDC), the following are the average weights the teenage girls must weigh depending upon their height.
+According to the Centers for Disease Control and Prevention (CDC), the following are the average weights that teenage girls must weigh depending upon their height.

 2 to 8 years old girls:

 The average height of a 2-year-old girl is 34 inches, she should weigh 27 pounds.
 The average weight becomes 34 pounds by the age of 4, and the average height is 40 inches by then.
 The average weight is 46 pounds by the age of 6 at the height of 45 inches.
 An 8-year-old girl has an average weight of 58 pounds and an average height of 50 inches.

 average weight for a 14 year old girl or 10-14 years old girl?
 A 10-year-old girl has an average weight of 72 pounds and an average height of 54 inches.
 A 12-year-old girl has an average weight of 95 pounds and an average height of 59 inches.
 By the age of 14, the average weight becomes 109 pounds and the average height rises to 63 inches.

 16+ years old girls:

 The girls’ height begins to increase after the age of 14.
 A 16-year old girl normally weighs 119 pounds and is 64 inches tall.
 The average height can rise to 65 inches by age 18, and the weight can increase to 130 pounds.

 Average Weight for Teenage Boys